 For this study, airfoil-flat plate will be used.
 The experiment for this airfoil-flat plate actually has been done in the wind tunnel.
 So, the same study will be conducted but this time through the numerical study which is through Computational Fluid Dynamics (CFD) software.
-Computational Fluid Dynamics (CFD) software is a computational technology that enables to study the dynamics of things that flow.
+Computational Fluid Dynamics (CFD) software is a computational fluid Dynamics of things that flow.
 Through CFD, a computational model can be build to represents a system or device depends on what want to study.
 Then, apply the fluid flow to this virtual prototype, and the software will output a prediction of the fluid dynamics and related physical phenomena.